The Disney Gallery: Patio

 The Patio was the "hub" of the Gallery, with almost every room attached to it.
-The Patio contained tables and chairs, where guests could bring up food and have a meal away from the bustling crowds of the rest of the Park.
+The Patio contained tables and chairs.

 Originally conceived by Lillian Disney, the Patio was a place where Lilly could be outdoors, but away from the Park guests.
 Lilly also purchased the bronze fountain head sculpture, as well as other antiques located throughout the Gallery.
 Since she was a lover of plants, Lilly had planters installed wherever possible.

 Walt also had a hand in the design of the Patio.
 There are air conditioning ducts located on the eaves of the roof, surrounding the patio.
 This was a system that Walt was experimenting with to provide air conditioning outdoors.
 The ducts in the eaves would provide an invisible barrier, while the ducts located underneath the eaves would actually regulate the temperature.
 It was never hooked up and never used.